Untitled Goose Game: An Indie Masterpiece – Review

 Untitled goose game perfectly mixes elements of stealth and puzzle into a game.
-The game really takes the authentic feel of being a goose into consideration, because if you did not know, geese are cruel and heartless.
+The game takes the authentic feel of being a goose into consideration because if you did not know, geese are cruel and heartless.

 “It’s a lovely day in the village, and you are a horrible goose.”

 This game begins with a short introduction before cutting straight to the action.
-There are some small objects to interact with until you get to a fence that you have to open.
-You swim across the pond and your journey of mayhem has officially begun.
+There are some small objects to interact with until you get to a fence you have to open.
+You swim across the pond, and your journey of mayhem has officially begun.

 Now it’s time to start a-goosin’.
-Untitled goose game utilizes a mentality known by developers as multiplicative gameplay – rules in a game are consistently changing allowing you to be creative with your problem-solving.
-You can basically use the consistent rules the game lays out to have many new solutions to tackle problems thrown at you.
+Untitled Goose Game utilises the developers’ mentality, multiplicative gameplay – rules in a game are consistently changing, allowing you to be creative with your problem-solving.
+You can use the consistent rules the game lays out to have many new solutions to tackle problems thrown at you.